SavvinaDaniil/BiasInBookRecommendationSurvey/Overall_notes.md

 **What should Gauri know?
 What is expected from her?**
 1. I plan to complete the paper within the next 4 to 6 weeks (ideally 4 given the fact that I am leaving for CPH March first).
 2. There will be a section in the paper with background info on LIS.
 There should be papers that describe potential dangers of recommender systems in the public library sector and/or what would make such systems inclusive.
 So how things could be and how they should be.
 3. I expect Gauri to work on the part above, as well as review and give opinion on the paper as a whole.
+Invite her to Overleaf.
 4. The plan is to submit this paper at a journal, specifically ACM TORS.
 5. Gauri will be co-author of the paper (with me as lead author, and Laura as PI)
 6. We should make a timeline.
 What is her availability?